arcxteam/cloudflare-storage/README.md

 > **© Greyscope&Co | 0xgrey** resulting in a compactibility and intuitive storage clouding but securing.
 The project not only meets current needs but also anticipates personal requirements, ensuring a seamless and secure user experience.

-## Preview WebUI Dashboard
+## Preview Frontend Web UI Dashboard
 > https://arcxteam.github.io/cloudflare-storage/frontend/

-<h2 style="text-align: center;">A Comprehensive Guide: How to Set Up Private Storage with Cloudflare R2 Bucket and S3 API Compatibility</h2>
+### A Comprehensive Guide: How to Set Up Private Storage with Cloudflare R2 Bucket and S3 API Compatibility

 ## **Structure Folder & File**